Tim Gilbert, Vice President for Academic Affairs and Dean

 B.A., Oklahoma Baptist University; M.Div. and Ph.D., Southwestern Baptist Theological Seminary.

 Dr. Gilbert started his term as Dean in 2013.
 In March 2015, he was named Vice President for Academic Affairs and Dean.
 He holds a Doctor of Philosophy in Christian Ethics, and formerly taught at Tarrant County College, Fort Worth, Texas.
 In his nearly thirty years at Tarrant, Dean Gilbert has served in a variety of capacities including Divisional Dean and Associate Vice Chancellor for Academic Affairs.
 He co-authored Christian Ethics—A Primer and contributed a chapter on Christian ethics in Has Our Theology Changed?
 Southern Baptist Thought Since 1845.

 Dr. Gilbert has been married to the Rev. Karen Grubb Gilbert.
 They have two daughters: Rev. Katie Gilbert is Minister to College and Career at First United Methodist Church, in Birmingham, Alabama.
 She is married to Rev. Matt Lacey, pastor of The Church of the Reconciler in Birmingham, AL, a church devoted to the homeless in downtown Birmingham.
 Rev. Mary Beth Foust, Ministry Coordinator at CBF Virginia, is a graduate of BTSR.
-She is married to Rev. Caleb Foust, who is a pastor at Gayton Baptist Church in Richmond and also a BTSR grad.
+She is married to Rev. Caleb Foust, who is Associate Pastor for Youth at Gayton Baptist Church in Richmond and also a BTSR grad.
 Dr. Gilbert and Karen recently welcomed their first grandchild and anxiously await their second in the coming months.